roger-dirac/roger-dirac/README.md

 - 👋 Hi, I’m @roger-dirac
 - 👀 I’m interested in Physics and Mathematics
-- 🌱 I’m currently prepping for Physics Olympiads and Math Olympiads
+- 🌱 I’m currently prepping for Physics, Math, Chemistry, Astronomy Olympiads

 <!---
 roger-dirac/roger-dirac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.